 What happens after the epilepsy MRI test?

 After the test is complete, a radiographer and your neurologist will analyze the epilepsy MRI findings.
-This information will be used to understand your seizures and decide on the best treatment pathway for you.
+This information might be used to understand your seizures and help to decide on the best treatment pathway for you.